open-telemetry/opentelemetry.io/content/en/docs/demo/docker-deployment.md

 [opentelemetry-collector-contrib/exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).

-After updating the `otelcol-config-extras.yml`, start the demo by running `docker compose up`.
+After updating the `otelcol-config-extras.yml`, start the demo by running `docker-compose up`.
 After a while, you should see the traces flowing into your backend as well.